• Skip to primary navigation

 What to Bring On Every Hike

 What should you bring on every hike?
-I don’t know how many times I have run across individuals who were not prepared for a hike.
-I don’t know if they just didn’t know what to bring on a hike or what the 10 essentials are, or if they were just really that clueless that mother nature can turn on you in an instant.
+I don’t know how many times I have encountered individuals who were not prepared for a hike.
+I don’t know if they were unsure about what to bring, what the 10 essentials are, or if they were simply unaware that Mother Nature can change unexpectedly.

 Satellite Communication/GPS Device

 As part of the 10 essentials, a map and compass are always with me.
-However, I also choose to carry a Garmin inReach Explorer+ which is not only a GPS unit but a 2-way satellite communicator with an SOS button that I can activate to get Search and Rescue (SAR) to me in the event I need them.
+However, I also choose to carry a Garmin inReach Explorer+, which is not only a GPS unit but also a 2-way satellite communicator with an SOS button that I can activate to get Search and Rescue (SAR) to me in the event I need them.
 The 2-way text messaging communication not only allows me to talk to SAR but also allows me to communicate with any telephone number that can accept text messages (cell phones) when there is NO cell service.
+Unfortunately, they discontinued that model, but they have a smaller version, the Garmin InReach Mini 2.

 Battery Brick